mitchellh/omniconfig/README.md

 [![Build Status](https://secure.travis-ci.org/mitchellh/omniconfig.png?branch=master)](http://travis-ci.org/mitchellh/omniconfig)

-Omniconfig is a Ruby configuration library that allows Ruby libraries and applications to be configured by _anything_.
-For web applications, this may be useful as service configuration can come from a central source such as ZooKeeper.
-For command line applications, this is useful because the application configuration itself can potentially be in any format: Ruby, Python, XML, etc.
+OmniConfig is a Ruby library that provides flexible configuration for your applications or libraries.
+The key idea behind OmniConfig is the separation of configuration definition and configuration loading.
+This allows you to define your available configuration values, and have that configuration loaded from anywhere, such as JSON files, Ruby structures, a remote server (like ZooKeeper), etc.

 ## Installation